-What Can a Handyman Do in Lincoln, Nebraska?
+What Can a Handyman Do Without a License in Lincoln, Nebraska?

 Nebraska does not have a single statewide “general contractor license” for handymen, but it DOES regulate contractors through state contractor registration (primarily for workers’ compensation compliance) and requires state-issued licenses for certain trades (notably electrical).
 In Lincoln (Lancaster County), you should expect city permitting/inspections to control what work you can legally perform, and trade work (especially electrical) typically requires the appropriate license even for small jobs.